ConceptJunkie/rpn/readme.txt

     pip install readline  (or download an installer from here: http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyreadline)

-Before running rpn, you should run makeHelp.py and makeUnits.py to generate the data files that rpn uses for displaying help and doing unit conversions respectively.
+Before running rpn, you should run the scripts to generate the data files that rpn uses for displaying help, doing unit conversions, and looking up various prime numbers.

     python makeUnits.py
     python makeHelp.py
+    python preparePrimeData.py

 Using rpn: